AgnostiqHQ/covalent/doc/source/api/microservices.rst

 .. note::

-  This documentation is for debugging and/or extending the functionallity of covalent.
+  This documentation is for debugging and/or extending the functionality of Covalent.

 ===========================================
 Architecture
 ===========================================

-Covalent is composed of a set of services which expose APIs and orchistrate the running of workflows.
+Covalent is composed of a set of services which expose APIs.
+These services interact in a way that allows Covalent to perform well at scale.

 The services are as follows: